Nulore/sector/README.md

 ## Things to keep in mind

 - FTL is possible if not in a vacuum, FTL is mostly used as weaponry (see: [photonic booms](technology/photon_booms.md)) on planetary combat.
-- People travel using an [Ampersand Drive](technology/ampersand_drives.md), which to
+- People travel using an [Ampersand Drive](technology/ampersand_drives.md), which basically opens a wormhole into Ampersand space allowing for easy traversal through Sectors.